dragosgaftoneanu/scimify/README.md

 * [Methods ~ database queries](https://github.com/dragosgaftoneanu/scimify/wiki/Methods-~-database-queries)
 * [Methods ~ SCIM queries](https://github.com/dragosgaftoneanu/scimify/wiki/Methods-~-SCIM-queries)

-## Bugs?
+## Questions?
+Bugs?
+If you have a question about scimify, please check the Frequently Asked Questions page available [here](https://github.com/dragosgaftoneanu/scimify/wiki/Frequently-Asked-Questions).
-If you find a bug in the SCIM server, please open an issue in this repository and it will be further investigated.
+If you don't find an answer or, if you discover a bug in the SCIM server, please open an issue in this repository.